Stories &

 What is mutual aid?

 A dozen community members gathered Feb.
 23 in the Community Living Room at Ebb and Flow Connections Cooperative to explore that question.
-The conversation grew out of Connected Fox Valley’s broader work, where a consistent theme has surfaced: a deep desire to help one another in ways that feel more direct, more relational, and less transactional.
+The conversation grew out of our community’s broader work to improve social connection, where a consistent theme has surfaced: a deep desire to help one another in ways that feel more direct, more relational, and less transactional.

 In the Fox Valley, and across the country, mutual aid efforts are growing as neighbors mobilize to support those who are struggling, whether they cannot afford groceries, do not feel safe leaving their homes, or need help meeting other basic needs.
 The urgency to show up for one another has been fueled by the volatility of our current social, political, and economic climate.
 Funding for social safety nets is being reduced.
 Grocery and healthcare costs continue to rise.
 Immigrant families are living with uncertainty and fear.
 Organizations are strained as they work to fill widening gaps.